framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [x] Make bricks particle system
 - [x] Work on walkthrough to explain how to make the wall scene as a user that has downloaded the unity project (whats a placeable, a grabbeble etc)
 - [x] Set Outline Material thickness from the interactable gameobject (should work as an Instance is created))
+- [x] Automatize Placeable Hierarchy setup/can just use prefab?
+- [x] Automatize Grabbable Hierarchy setup/can just use prefab?

 ## BLOCKED